For an interactive map; click here instead

-Nämdö is mentioned in text as early as in the 1200's, in king Valdemar Seirs sailing description along the swedish coast to Reval in Estland.
-The island was likely inhabited even earlier, although secure ancient remains are missing.
+Nämdö is mentioned in text as early as in the 13th century, in king Valdemar Seirs sailing description along the Swedish coast to Reval in Estonia.
+The island was likely inhabited even earlier, although proofed ancient remains are missing.

-In the 1500's there weere eight registered farmers in Vesterby, Vestanvich, Longvich, Rörstrand and on Mörtö. Östanvik was the largest farm, governing many of the other homesteads.
+In the 16th century there were eight registered farmers in Vesterby, Vestanvich, Longvich, Rörstrand and on Mörtö. Östanvik was the largest farm, governing many of the other homesteads.

 In the summer of 1719 almost all of Nämdö was burnt down by the russians.
-The old Östanviks farm were then located at the German parish summercamp, but was rebuilt further south.
-Still today you can see the old houses from the 1700's, and the garden and the avenue.
-The farming of today is conducted from the new Östanviks Farm, built in the early 1900's, close to the jetty of Östanvik.
+The old Östanviks farm was then located at the current German parish summer camp, but was later rebuilt further south.
+Still today you can see the old houses from the 18th century, and the garden and the avenue.
+The farming of today is conducted from the new Östanviks Farm, built in the early 20th century, close to the jetty of Östanvik.

 The population of Nämdö peaked in the 1870's with 321 people in the parish.
 Today we have around 100 permanent citizens all year, and in the summer several thousands.
 In the beginning of the 1960's, the city of Stockholm bought large parts of Nämdö and Uvö.
-Today these areas are owned by the Skärgårdsstiftelsen.
+Today these areas are owned by the Skärgårdsstiftelsen (the Archipelago Foundation).